microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/challenges/00_challenge.md

 - [Overview of Log Analytics in Azure Monitor - Azure Monitor.](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-overview)
 - [Pricing - Azure Monitor | Microsoft Azure.](https://azure.microsoft.com/en-in/pricing/details/monitor/)

+### Task 3: Create an empty Azure Dashboard

+- Create an empty Azure Dashboard `dashboard-microhack`
+- We will use this dashboard in the upcoming challenges to visualize our data.

+Azure Dashboards are customizable workspaces for monitoring your Azure resources.
+You can monitor the health and status of your Azure resources in a single, customized dashboard.
+Dashboards are useful for troubleshooting and identifying issues with your Azure resources.

 ## Success Criteria

 - The lab environment has been succesfully deployed and expolored.
 You are aware of all virtual machines (`vm-windows`, `vm-linux` and `vmss-linux-nginx`).